 Some of us Asians like cute toys because cute has always been a big part of our culture.
 Cute in the sense being attractive in a delicate, dainty way, or slightly astutely shrewd in demeanour.
 The kawaii phenomenon has long flirted with the realms of Asian fashion, food and entertainment, with its popularity gaining traction in the 80s in Japan.
 These days, Chinese tourists fly thousands of miles to Australia to get their hands on lavender-stuffed fluffy purple teddy bears.
 Sometimes we are attracted to cute toys because they rub off on our style and personal taste – a natural accessory to the lives we live.

 Mr Wobbles was a gift from someone.
-Meeting the second time a couple of days after my birthday earlier this year, she eagerly pushed the stuffed toy into my hand.
+Some years ago my friend eagerly pushed the stuffed toy into my hand.
 I hesitated.
 Picked it up.
 Its head wobbled back to front, back to front.
 Don’t know if monkey-from-a-stranger and I will make a great pair…

 Sometimes stuffed toys remind us of our younger days, times when we felt the world was at our feet.
 Times when we were kids playing ‘til our heart’s content.
 Growing up Asian often comes with burdened responsibilities: expectations to climb the career ladder, have a family, take care of the elderly parents, the list goes on.
 Sometimes holding onto a stuffed animal, symbolic of naïve childhood, is a silent means of escaping and rebelling against society expectations for a moment.